ravachol/kew/README.md

 ### Installing via AUR

-On Arch Linux, and Arch-based distributions, cue can be found in the AUR.
+On Arch Linux, and Arch-based distributions, kew can be found in the AUR.
 Install with pamac or an AUR helper like yay:

 ```bash
 yay cue-music-command